hpi-swa-lab/qinoq/README.md

 ## Editor Usage

+Before first usage of the editor within a world, you need to add the Interactives Editor package to the world.
+For the following examples to work, you need to import the respective classes from the Interactives Editor package.

 ### Opening an editor

-`const editor = new InteractivesEditor()  // opens an Interactives Editor in a window within the world`
+`const editor = new InteractivesEditor().initialize()  // opens an Interactives Editor in a window within the world`

 ### Opening an Interactive in the world